 As well as qualifications, you’ll need to be able to demonstrate specific skills and specialist knowledge.

-Many people pursue a master’s degree in data science, but there are other routes such as e-learning courses to acquire the relevant knowledge.
-Depending on the requirements of the role, you may need:
+Many people pursue a master’s degree in data science, but there are other routes you can take, such as e-learning courses, to acquire the relevant knowledge.
+Depending on the requirements of the role you want, you may need:

-- to know how to visualize and present data with software or platforms such as ggplot, d3.js or tableau.
+- To be able to visualize and present data with software or platforms such as ggplot, d3.js, or tableau

 In terms of non-technical skills, the following are usually high on employers’ lists:

-- Organization skills – dealing with large data sets, with potentially millions of data points, takes high-level organizational skills and a logical, methodical approach.
+- Organization skills: dealing with large data sets (with potentially millions of data points) requires high-level organizational skills and a logical, methodical approach.

-- Problem-solving – a major part of the role is coming up with novel ways to collate, interpret, and present data.
-This requires an ability to solve problems and ‘think outside the box’ at times.
+- Problem-solving: a major part of the role includes coming up with novel ways to collate, interpret, and present data.
+This requires an ability to solve problems and ‘think outside the box.’

 During your studies and afterward, it’s a good idea to get some work experience.

-You may be lucky enough to find paid work for any number of businesses that need data scientists.
-These businesses operate in all areas of the economy, including finance, retail, manufacturing, engineering, and more.
-Non-profit and charity organizations are a good place to look if you’re struggling to find work experience, although you may have to settle for unpaid work.
+You may be lucky enough to find paid work for any number of businesses that need data scientists in industries including finance, retail, manufacturing, and engineering.
+Non-profit and charity organizations are a good place to look if you’re struggling to find work experience, although you may have to settle for unpaid work in these sectors.